 Landlords usually have a responsibility to:

-- Maintain a livable property
+- Maintain a livable property throughout the tenancy

 - Complete necessary repairs to damage not caused by the tenant (such as repairing a leaky roof or fixing a heater)

-7. Limits on Occupancy
+7. Occupancy Limits

 - The tenant's responsibility to keep both the rental and surrounding areas clean